amk986/Capstone-Project-Predicting-Book-success/README.md

     - Loading in json files: goodreads books, goodreads authors, goodreads genre, and goodreads series
     - Cleaning and creating feature variables
     - Plots and visualizations- patterns and trends found
     - exporting clean dataframe into a csv file to run in Models.ipynb notebooks.
-(CSV file is also saved in repository)
+(Code to save exported CSV file to drive is included in EDA notebook)
 2. Modeling 1.ipynb- Decision Tree Classification
 3. Modeling 2.ipynb- Support Vector Machine
 4. Modeling 3.ipynb - K-nearest Neighbors